SPEAK WITH A TEAM MEMBER (770) 920-6030

 The decedent can name multiple executors to serve, named co-executors.

 It is common for the deceased to appoint a primary executor in the will.
-If that person refuses or cannot fulfil his responsibilities as estate personal representative, others may be appointed to handle the fair and lawful distribution of the inheritance.
+If that person refuses or cannot fulfill his responsibilities as estate personal representative, others may be appointed to handle the fair and lawful distribution of the inheritance.
 They are considered successor executors and will only have authority if the primary executor declines the appointment.

 The decedent typically designates someone such as their surviving spouse, a family member, a lawyer, or anyone they consider qualified to fulfil their final wishes.